akira28/recruiter-autoresponse/README.md

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

-I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for.

 Can you send along the total compensation details for the role?